stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

   Of his methods in the intervening five years I dare not speak.
 I was held to him by sheer force of fear, and witnessed sights that no human tongue could repeat.
-Gradually I came to find Herbert West himself more horrible than anything he did&mdash;that was when it dawned on me that his once normal scientific zeal for prolonging life had subtly degenerated into a mere morbid and ghoulish curiosity and secret sense of charnel picturesqueness.
-His interest became a hellish and perverse addiction to the repellently and fiendishly abnormal; he gloated calmly over artificial monstrosities which would make most healthy men drop dead from fright and disgust; he became, behind his pallid intellectuality, a fastidious Baudelaire of physical experiment&mdash;a languid Elagabalus of the tombs.
+Gradually I came to find Herbert West himself more horrible than anything he did--that was when it dawned on me that his once normal scientific zeal for prolonging life had subtly degenerated into a mere morbid and ghoulish curiosity and secret sense of charnel picturesqueness.
+His interest became a hellish and perverse addiction to the repellently and fiendishly abnormal; he gloated calmly over artificial monstrosities which would make most healthy men drop dead from fright and disgust; he became, behind his pallid intellectuality, a fastidious Baudelaire of physical experiment--a languid Elagabalus of the tombs.

   Dangers he met unflinchingly; crimes he committed unmoved.
 I think the climax came when he had proved his point that rational life can be restored, and had sought new worlds